 In 2000, after years of litigation, the insurers for truck and truck part manufacturers, owners and operators, paid a $100 million settlement to the surviving parents and siblings.
-The accident was so notable that it periodically makes the news with updates on the status of the surviving parents, their three older children and their grandchildren.
+The accident was so notable that it periodically made the news with updates on the status of the surviving parents, their three older children, and their grandchildren.

-In Minnesota, a truck driver on his way to a construction site failed to properly secure a 50-pound concrete block in the flat-bed truck.
-The block “dropped” off the back of the truck and flew through the windshield of a van traveling behind the truck.
-It instantly killed the 17-year-old young man sitting in the van passenger seat.
+In Minnesota, a truck driver on his way to a construction site failed to properly secure a boulder of concrete on a truck.
+The boulder “dropped” off the back of the truck and crashed into a car traveling behind the truck.
+It instantly killed the driver and passenger of the car.

 Earlier this year in Texas, a large piece of equipment fell off of a semi-truck and landed in the middle of a busy highway.
 A driver was killed when he plowed into the large fallen object.

 Recognizing the often catastrophic outcome of unsecured items falling off a commercial truck, federal law has securing requirements depending on the type of cargo that is being carried.